-A resident artist at Melbourne’s Blender Studios, installation and street artist Tinky works with miniature figurines and models on a Lilliputian scale, making use of gritty street landscapes, where laneway drains or cracks in a wall morph into comical miniature worlds.
+A resident artist at Melbourne’s Blender Studios, installation and street artist Tinky works with miniature figurines and models on a Lilliputian scale, making use of gritty street landscapes, laneway drains or cracks in a wall.

-Tinky often uses discarded, vintage, or oversized objects within her miniature dioramas, so that each scene has a comedic undertone, exaggerates a message, or emphasises playful folly. i.e. miniature construction workers might gather to fix a broken egg shell, or a discarded fish-shaped soy-sauce ampule becomes “the big catch” for a miniature fishing scene.
+Tinky often uses discarded, vintage, or oversized objects, to add comedic undertone, or exaggerate a message.
+In Tinky’s world, mini construction workers gather to fix a broken egg shell, or a discarded soy-sauce fish becomes “the big catch” for a tiny fisherman.

-While Tinky’s work is diminutive and often undertaken in the street, her miniature scenes are transferable to any space and have been featured in solo and group gallery exhibitions and art festivals, including the Australian Biennale of Australian Art.
+While Tinky’s work is diminutive and often undertaken in the street, she has also been featured in solo and group gallery exhibitions and art festivals, including the Australian Biennale of Australian Art.